eversign/eversign-ruby-sdk/README.md

 		client = EversignClient::Client.new

-### List businesses
+### Get All businesses
-Using the `list_businesses` function all businesses on the eversign account will be fetched and listed along with their Business IDs.
+Using the `gwt_businesses` function all businesses on the eversign account will be fetched and listed along with their Business IDs.

-		businesses = client.list_businesses
+		businesses = client.get_businesses
 		p businesses[0]

-### List Documents
+### Get All Documents
-Using the `list_document` function all documents on the eversign account associated with given business id and type will be fetched and listed.
+Using the `get_documents` function all documents on the eversign account associated with given business id and type will be fetched and listed.

-		documents = client.list_documents(<BUSINESS_ID>,<TYPE>)
+		documents = client.get_documents(<BUSINESS_ID>,<TYPE>)
 		p documents

+### Get Document
+Using the `get_document` function specific document on the eversign account associated with given business id and document hash will be fetched and listed.

+		document = client.get_document(<BUSINESS_ID>,<DOCUMENT_HASH>)
+		p document

 ### [Create Document](/examples/create_document.rb)